miriamgrigsby/collision-conjecture-backend/README.md

 # Collision Conjecture

-A complex visualization of the Earth in 3-D with the capability to view other planets, space debris, and map satellite trajectories in with real-time data.
+A complex visualization of the Earth in 3-D with the capability to view other planets, space debris, and map satellite trajectories in real-time.

 ## Motivation